jython/book/chapter14.rst

-Now, if you try the filter by publishing date, it feels a bit awkward because the list of polls only shows the name of the poll, so you can't see what's the publishing date of the polls being filtered, to check if the filter worked as advertished.
+Now, if you try the filter by publishing date, it feels a bit awkward because the list of polls only shows the name of the poll, so you can't see what's the publishing date of the polls being filtered, to check if the filter worked as advertised.
 That's easy to fix, by adding the following line to the ``PollAdmin`` class::

     list_display = ['question', 'pub_date']